mahuti/arcadepi/README.md

 2. Run `curl -sS https://get.pimoroni.com/picadehat | bash` for one line installation and reboot

 3. Edit /boot/config.txt as needed.
 Without adding the overlay the default keys will be used.
 Example:

+REMOVE (probably) hdmi_force_hotplug, as this software enables it for some odd reason.

     dtoverlay=picade
     dtparam=up=12